 India has done a commendable job of consolidating its budget deficit, which has steadily declined over the years.
 However, this year, there is a shortfall in nontax revenues, which has offset the healthy rise in tax revenues.
 Consequently, the government has estimated that the fiscal deficit in FY 2017–18 will be 3.5 percent of GDP, up from the budgeted estimate of 3.3 percent.
 Also, the path to reach the target of 3.0 percent has been extended.
 There are downside risks to further fiscal slippage in the next fiscal year, given that 2018 is a pre-election year.
 Increased expenditure toward rural and urban development and oil subsidies could impact sentiments and raise bond yields further.

-The other challenge is that prices have started edging up since November 2017.
+The other challenge is that prices have started edging up since November 2017 (figure 5).
 Even if one attributes this to the volatility in food and energy prices in recent months, prices excluding these—referred to as core prices—too have been increasing at a faster pace of over 5.0 percent.
 While supply chain disruptions following GST implementation played a role in pushing up prices, increase in human resource allowances (HRA) for government employees under the Seventh Central Pay Commission (CPC) award have resulted in a substantial rise in house prices.

 Overall, prices in the coming quarters will depend on several factors.
 While inflation might ease as the impact of HRA and GST softens, there are risks to the downside as economic growth gains momentum.
 The recent fall in food prices may reverse during summer.
 Any increase in minimum support prices (1.5 times the cost of production, though there is some ambiguity in how the costs will be calculated) as promised in the budget and inadequate rainfall during monsoon may further increase food prices.
 So far, the increase in oil prices has had a muted impact on transport and communication because of a restricted pass-through to consumers.
 If oil prices continue to charter at or above $70 per barrel, it will likely push up inflation.
 Fiscal slippage could further add to inflation.
 The other risks are expectations of a rise in input costs owing to higher commodity prices, the staggered impact of HRA increases by various state governments this year, and the ability of producers to pass on input cost increases to consumers.